The Interactions of Sex Hormones with Sex Hormone-Binding Globulin and Relevance for Transfeminine Hormone Therapy

 Taken together, lower free estradiol due to increased SHBG levels, whether in the case of non-oral or oral estradiol, isn’t something that transfeminine people should worry too much about.

-See here for supplementary material, including a spreadsheet that can be used to calculate free hormone levels (Mazer, 2009).
+See here for supplementary material for this article, including a spreadsheet and other calculators that can be used to estimate free hormone levels (e.g., Mazer, 2009).